yext/answers-search-ui/README.md

   container: '.filter-search-container',
   // Required
   verticalKey: '<VERTICAL_KEY>',
-  // optional, no default
+  // Optional, no default
   placeholderText: 'Start typing...',
-  // If true, the selected filter is saved and used for the next search,
+  // Optional, if true, the selected filter is saved and used for the next search,
   // but does not trigger a search itself.
 Defaults to false.
   storeOnChange: true,
   // Optional, defaults to native form node within container